Welcome

 Getting Started in Genealogy

-Join us on Saturday, May 17, 1:00 to 3:00 p.m., in the Stephens Central Library Computer Lab for an introduction to genealogy with Lisa Mahler, SAGHS VP for Education.
+Join us on Tuesday, March 3, 10:00 a.m. to 12:00 p.m., at the Angelo West Branch Library, 3013 Vista Del Arroyo Dr, San Angelo, for an introduction to genealogy with Lisa Mahler, SAGHS VP for Education.

 Starting out with discovering your family tree?
 This beginner's genealogy class will guide you through free research resources such as FamilySearch and Heritage Quest plus the library edition of Ancestry.com available at the Stephens Central Library.
 Other topics include how to fill out a family chart, where to find free newspaper resources, and where to go for help sessions.
 Computer skills are helpful to succeed in the class.